The following make

 itself.

-This target attempts to bootstrap the drones.
-To do so it runs
+This target attempts to bootstrap all drones.
+To do so it runs git

 git submodule init